Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "Often we pass beside happiness without seeing it, without looking at it, or even if we have seen and looked at it, without recognizing it."
+> "When uncomfortable, my instinct is not to avoid the discomfort but to become at peace with it."
-> — **Alexandre Dumas**
+> — **Josh Waitzkin**

 ---